stacks-network/docs/_develop/radiks-models.md

 ## Fetch models created by the current user

-Use the `fetchOwnList` method to find models that were created by the current user.
+Use the `fetchOwnList` method to find instances that were created by the current user.
 By using this method, you can preserve privacy, because Radiks uses a `signingKey` that only the current user knows.

 ```javascript
 const tasks = await Task.fetchOwnList({